 DCCED will encourage subrecipients to leverage CDBG-DR funds with funding provided by other federal, state, local, private, and non-profit sources to fully utilize the limited CDBG-DR funds.
-DCCED will report on leverage funds in the DRGR system.
-DCCED also intends to collaborate with local governments, local long-term recovery groups, local non-profit organizations, and vulnerable populations advocacy groups.
-The CDBG-DR Public Infrastructure funds may be used for matching requirements, share, or contribution for any other Federal program when used to carry out an eligible CDBG-DR activity.
+DCCED will report on leverage funds in the Disaster Recovery Grant Reporting (DRGR) system.
+DCCED will collaborate with local governments, local long-term recovery groups, local non-profit organizations, and vulnerable populations advocacy groups.
+CDBG-DR Public Infrastructure funds may be used for matching requirements, share, or contribution for any other Federal program when used to carry out an eligible CDBG-DR activity.
 This includes programs or activities administered by FEMA or USACE.

-No disaster recovery assistance will be considered with respect to any part of a disaster loss that is reimbursable by the Federal Emergency Management Agency (FEMA), the Army Corps of Engineers (USACE), insurance, or another source due in part to the restrictions against duplication of benefits outlined in this Action Plan.
-An activity underway prior to the Presidential Disaster Declaration will not qualify unless the disaster directly impacted said project.
+No disaster recovery assistance will be considered with respect to any part of a disaster loss that is reimbursable by Federal Emergency Management Agency (FEMA), Army Corps of Engineers (USACE), insurance, or another source due in part to the restrictions against duplication of benefits outlined in this Action Plan.
+An activity underway prior to Presidential Disaster Declaration will not qualify unless the disaster directly impacted said project.